 When is the Best Time to Visit San Diego?

-As tour guides in America’s Finest City, we often get asked when is the best time to visit San Diego.
-While San Diegans will tell you that this is a town you should visit in fall, winter, spring, or summer because of the awesome weather, ocean views, and a never-ending list of attractions, restaurants, bars, and coffee shops to check off your bucket list … us locals, we’re going to let you in on a little secret: the perfect time of year to visit San Diego as well as helpful tips as you book your trip.
+As a tour guide in America’s Finest City, I often get asked when is the best time to visit San Diego.
+While San Diegans will tell you that this is a town you should visit in fall, winter, spring, or summer because of the awesome weather, ocean views, and a never-ending list of attractions, restaurants, bars, and coffee shops to check off your bucket list.
+I’m going to let you in on a little secret: the perfect time of year to visit San Diego as well as helpful tips as you book your trip.

 What is the Best Month to Visit San Diego?